Dr Jessica Cox

 Teaching

-Jessica is a fellow of the Higher Education Academcy, and currently Programme Lead for English (undergraduate).
-She convenes a number of modules, including The Nineteenth-Century Novel (level 2), Victorian Literature and Culture (level 3) and the English Special Project (level 3).
-She also supervises final year undergraduate and MA dissertations.
+Jessica is a fellow of the Higher Education Academcy, and currently Division Lead for English and Creative Writing.
+She convenes a number of modules, including The Nineteenth-Century Novel, Victorian Literature and Culture, and Reading, Research, and Writing.
+She also supervises final year undergraduate and MA dissertations, as well as doctoral students.

 Activities:

 She has published widely on Victorian and neo-Victorian literature and culture.
-Her most recent publication examines the afterlives of Jane Eyre's Bertha Mason (in Amber K. Regis and Deborah Wynne, eds., Charlotte Brontë’: Legacies and Afterlives, Manchester University Press, 2017).
-She is editor of a collection of essays on Mary Elizabeth Braddon (Rodopi, 2012), as well as co-editor of a major anthology on Women and Belief (Routledge History of Feminism series, 2012), and of a special issue of Neo-Victorian Studies (2010).
-She has contributed blogs to the Journal of Victorian Culture online, and the History of Pregnancy Network.
+Previous books include Neo-Victorianism and Sensation Fiction (Palgrave Macmillan, 2019) and Victorian Sensation Fiction (Readers' Guide to Essential Criticism, Red Globe Press, 2019).
+She is Associate Editor for the journal Brontë’ Studies (Taylor and Francis), editor of a collection of essays on Mary Elizabeth Braddon (Rodopi, 2012), and co-editor of a major anthology on Women and Belief (Routledge History of Feminism series, 2012), and of a special issues of The Wilkie Collins Journal (2021) and Neo-Victorian Studies (2010).
+Her work has been the subject of several podcasts, including History Extra and New Books.

 Journal Articles: